SandipBez/Other-Projects/README.md

 # EDA PROJECT

+Part 1 :
+]
-1) create a function that will generate 'n' weather data records.
+reate a function that will generate 'n' weather data records.
 The schema is as follows:

 NO HARDCODING